M1E1 Abrams

 An M1 Abrams and Leopard 2 at Waffenplatz Thun, Switzerland, 1981.

-A year before the M1 Abrams entered production, the Secretary of the Army, Clifford Alexander Jr. announced in 1978 that later production versions of the Abrams would use the larger 120 mm smoothbore gun developed by Rheinmetall.
+In 1978, a year before the M1 Abrams entered production, the Secretary of the Army, Clifford Alexander Jr. announced that later production versions of the Abrams would use the larger 120 mm smoothbore gun developed by Rheinmetall.
 This was deemed necessary owing to the better range and penetration offered by the 120 mm gun.
 Work had begun even prior to this announcement, as the M1 was seen to have a certain amount of growth potential, with Chrysler and General Motors modifying their XM1 prototypes to be able to mount the larger gun.
 Production M1s also featured a redesigned gun trunnion to accommodate for the larger gun.
 Around this time, Watervliet Arsenal had obtained a license to produce the German 120 mm smoothbore gun, designated XM256, and the gun underwent firing trials on a stationary stand.

 In the meantime, the U.S. Army went ahead with the 105 mm M68A1 for the M1.
 In 1981, the M1 was undergoing a ‘Block I’ improvement program.
 Part of this was to improve armor protection, a modified fire control system, as well as an overpressure NBC system.
 With the addition of the 120 mm gun, improvements to the suspension, transmission, and final drives would have to be done.
 The resulting prototypes from this M1 Abrams Block I improvement program were designated M1E1, with the first two of 14 prototypes delivered to Aberdeen Proving Ground and Chrysler for testing purposes in March of 1981.